 This spirituality is almost tangible in Mrauk-U for Buddhism plays a major role in the lives of its people.
 A deeply religious population where 80% are practising Buddhists, their religion is non-negotiable.
 From chanting, and offering flowers to providing alms to monks, people go about their lives with a great emphasis on the spirituality their religion provides them with.

 Paths to Freedom of the Mind

 Letting go of one’s history of experiences and embracing that precise present moment in which you stand, is what I have come to believe is, finding my spiritual connection with the earth, nature, the universe and all higher power.

 Love of my surroundings, seeing into the souls of others that walk beside me at different moments in my life and witnessing all of creation, in its spectacular glory…is part of what finding ‘Spirituality’ is to me.

-Boys between the ages of 6 and 13 are expected to enter the monastery as a novice monks for a few weeks to several months.
-Then they have a choice to return home and to the life outside the monastery at any time or stay on as monks if they so desire to.
+Boys between the ages of 6 and 13 are expected to enter the monastery as novice monks for a few weeks to several months.
+Then they have a choice to return home and live outside the monastery at any time or stay on as monks if they so desire to.

 Catching the playfulness of the novice monks

 in between prayers.